Rocky Mountains in Alberta, Canada

 The Canadian Rocky Mountains form the eastern section of the Canadian Cordillera of the North American Rocky Mountain Range.
 It is a series of mountain ranges stretching west to the Rocky Mountain Trench in British Columbia, east to the Interior Plains of Alberta, north to the Liard River Valley in Northern B.C. and south to the USA Border.

-Much of the Canadian Rockies are protected within the boundaries of national and provincial parklands.
+Much of the Canadian Rockies are protected as national and provincial parklands.
 Together, the network of parks including Banff National Park, Jasper National Park, Yoho National Park and the Kootenay National Park National Park form the Canadian Rocky Mountain Parks World Heritage Site.
 View each of our Rocky Mountain community "Parks, Trails and Places" section for listings, photos and descriptions.

 Rocky Mountains Things To Do, Activities, and Adventures